Can you tell us a little bit about yourself?

 What do you see as the best way to manage common food intolerances?
 Is it much different to how you would manage a food allergy?

 To manage an intolerance is much trickier than allergy because there is typically no test for them.

 You have to eliminate the suspected problem food from your diet in a structured way so that you can identify if it caused issues or not.
 Likewise, you may also have to reintroduce that food in a structured way to determine how much you can tolerate (if any).

-Typically with intolerance people can tolerate a small amount, and only experience issues when that threshold is exceeded.
+Typically with an intolerance, people can tolerate a small amount and only experience issues when that threshold is exceeded.

-With allergy it’s as simple as you either can eat it or you can’t eat it at all.
+With an allergy, it’s as simple as you either can eat it or you can’t eat it at all.
 And you can test for allergies too.